MIS-DevWorks/FBR/README.md

 <br> <br>

 ## Dataset
-We utilize the VGGFace2 and MAAD datasets to train this model, which are vailable as follows:
+We utilize the VGGFace2 and MAAD datasets to train this model, which are available as follows:
 - [VGGFace2](https://www.robots.ox.ac.uk/~vgg/data/vgg_face2/)
 - [MAAD](https://github.com/pterhoer/MAAD-Face)
 <br> <br>